uvarc/rc-website/content/userinfo/rivanna/software/python.md

 ```
 conda env list
 ```
-To use packages in your own environment named custom_env, run this command:
+To use packages in your own environment named `custom_env`, run this command:
 ```
 source activate custom_env
 ```